proof-ladders/proof-ladders.github.io/protocols_src.md

 [here](https://github.com/proof-ladders/protocol-ladder).
 The problem
 set is presented in a [pdf
 file](https://github.com/proof-ladders/protocol-ladder/blob/main/Notes/main.pdf),
-we recommend to start the reading.
+we recommend starting the reading with the pdf, then coming back here.

 If you are familiar with formal methods, the [README of the protocol